Estimated reading time: 6 minutes

 The entity pays its vendor through a Cheque.

-The Journal Entry (JE) will be debiting the vendor and crediting the Bank.
+The Journal Entry (JE) will debit the vendor and credit the Bank.

-JE when payment of liability occurs through issue of a Cheque:
+JE when payment of liability occurs through the issue of a Cheque:

-The below entry results in decrease of Liability and bank balance.
+The below entry results in a decrease in Liability and bank balance.

-Because of dishonour entry, there is no reduction of liability or bank balance.
-So, this results in reversal of original entry.
+Because of the dishonour entry, there is no liability or bank balance reduction, resulting in the original entry’s reversal.

 Runners Insight:

 A Cheque is a form of Bank payment.
-As such, Bank GL is part of the Journal entry due to any Cheque related transaction
+As such, Bank GL is part of the Journal entry for any cheque-related transaction.

 Cheque Dishonoured Journal Entry Scenario II:

-We learned the journal entry for issued Cheque dishonour in the above example.
-Let’s see the Journal entry for dishonoured Cheque, which is from debtors(Cheque receipt).
+The above example taught us about the journal entry for an issued cheque dishonour.
+Let’s see the Journal entry for dishonoured cheques from debtors(Cheque receipt).

 JE when the debtor pays back to the entity through a Cheque (Bank Balance increases and receivable balance decreases):

-JE when the above Cheque receipt turns as dishonour:
+JE, when the above Cheque receipt turns dishonoured:

 Cheque dishonour results in penalty charges by the banker to the account holder who issues the Cheque.
-Therefore, Cheque dishonour results in no change in Debtor balance and bank balances.
+Therefore, Cheque dishonour does not change the Debtor and bank balances.

 Also Read: NSF Check Entry